 Your surgery for breast augmentation is an outpatient procedure, so you should be able to return home afterward.

 You will be under general anesthesia during surgery, so you will first need to recover from that before being released to return home.
-During surgery, Dr. Russo will use the customized plan he made for you to make incisions in your breasts.
+During surgery, Boston breast augmentation provider, Dr. Russo will use the customized plan he made for you to make incisions in your breasts.
 He will insert the implants, place them, and then either fill them or shape them.
 Once done, the incisions will be sutured closed.
 Generally speaking, it can take up to two hours from start to finish for your breast augmentation.